brson/multirust/README.md

 These three options can also be supplied to the `default` and `override` commands, in which case the toolchain is installed prior to being configured for use.

-# Toolchain specification

-`multirust` supports several ways to indicate the toolchain: 'stable', 'beta' and 'nightly' all download from the corresponding release channel.
-When any of these toolchain specifiers are used `multirust` will periodically notify you of available updates.
-All three channels can be optionally appended with an archive date, as in 'nightly-2014-12-18', in which case the toolchain is downloaded from the archive for that date (if available).
-Any other specifier is considered an explict Rust version number, as in '0.12.0', or a custom toolchain identifier, depending on context.

 # Implementation Details